 - Powdered milk is a good substitute instead of liquid milk to add moisture to the bread

 - Vegetable or olive oil, vegetable shortening, lard, or unsalted softened/melted butter can be used as the fats in this bread.
-I’ve found that using oil or shortening yields a better texture for my taste.

 - For the first proof, covering the bowl tightly with plastic wrap, not a towel, helps to seal in the humidity for the yeast to develop.
 It also keeps the dough from forming a crust, which can end up as lumps in the bread later on.